rdsea/sys4bigml/tutorials/hisllmintegration/README.md

 - **The contract is text, nothing more.** No structure, no vocabulary, no truthfulness is promised at the interface.
 That is why every guarantee in this tutorial is enforced *outside* the model, on our side of the interface.
 - **The model is stateless.** There is no hidden session: the tool loop replays the whole conversation (observations, errors) into each prompt.
 Consequence: prompts grow with every step, which is a token cost and everything the model "knows" is inspectable in the prompt.
-- **Accounting is part of the integration.** Both backends track `calls` / `prompt_tokens` / `completion_tokens` the way an API bill would; `/mission` returns them.
+- **Accounting is part of the integration.** The backend tracks `calls` / `prompt_tokens` / `completion_tokens` the way an API bill would; `/mission` returns them.
 A model you cannot meter is a model you cannot budget.
-- **Swapping the model must not change the architecture.** Mock ↔ `llama3.2` ↔ a bigger model changes the failure *statistics* (retry rate, latency, cost), never the failure *modes* — the defenses stay identical.
+- **Swapping the model must not change the architecture.** `llama3.2` ↔ a bigger model changes the failure *statistics* (retry rate, latency, cost), never the failure *modes* — the defenses stay identical.
 If replacing the model forces you to rewrite the integration layer, the layer was overfitted to one model's quirks.

 ## 2. Security: an untrusted component inside your trust boundary